zhangjiyuan22/IsoLens/README.md

 use multi-isochrones to infer lens property

 mesh independence (i.e., different sampling sizes lead to same mean and uncertainty) should be verified by user, due to different sizes of errorbar (Lens Mag, murel_hel)

+the resolution of the logo should be lower, current 1.3MB too large